Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-only-Service-Health-Alerts.md

 The following changes apply to all scenarios, whether you are aligned or unaligned with ALZ or have a single management group.

-- Change the value of the following parameters at the beginning of parameter file according to the following instructions:
+- Change the value of the following parameters at the beginning of parameter file according to the instructions below:
   - Change the value of _```enterpriseScaleCompanyPrefix```_ to the management group where you wish to deploy the policies and the initiatives.
 This is usually the so called "pseudo root management group", for example, in [ALZ terminology](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups), this would be the so called "Intermediate Root Management Group" (directly beneath the "Tenant Root Group").

 - Change the value of parameters under the _```policyAssignmentParametersCommon```_ according to the instructions below: